AhmedAbdElnasserAhmed/TodoApi/README.md

-o	How to run the project
+## How to run the project

 You will execute the program, and it will open in Swagger.
 You should remove '/swagger' from the URL, or you can directly use http://localhost:5142/index.html or https://localhost:7268/index.html to view the Todo List screen.

+## Any setup requirements

-o	Any setup requirementsThe .Net version uses for this project is 8.0.2 Install these packages: dotnet add package Microsoft.EntityFrameworkCore dotnet add package Microsoft.EntityFrameworkCore.InMemory
+The .Net version uses for this project is 8.0.2

+Install these packages:
+dotnet add package Microsoft.EntityFrameworkCore dotnet add package Microsoft.EntityFrameworkCore.InMemory